n00b69/woa-betalm/guide/1-partition.md

 - With the phone turned off, hold **volume down** + **power**.
 - After the screen turns dark, while still holding **volume down** + **power**, start rapidly pressing the **volume up** button.
 - Keep doing this until you see **QDLoader 9008** or **QUSB_BULK** in the Device Manager on your PC.
-- If the device has a ⚠️ yellow warning triangle, you need to install fastboot drivers before you can continue to the next step.
+- If the device is called **Android** and has a ⚠️ yellow warning triangle, you need to install fastboot drivers before you can continue to the next step.

 #### Setting up Qfil
 - Open **Qfil**.